 The health and well-being of our children, families, and staff are our highest priorities.
 In the interest of limiting the opportunity for transmission to our vulnerable community, we are taking several precautionary measures and will follow all state and local guidance and/or orders.
 If those orders impose more restrictions than what is included in this policy, we will enforce those orders to be in compliance.

-Your household members must remain away from TMA if any member of your household has, or has been in close contact with anyone who has:
+Your household members — excluding those who have had COVID-19 within the last three months or those who have been fully vaccinated against the disease and show no symptoms — must remain away from TMA if any member of your household has, or has been in close contact with anyone who has:

 After 14 days since the last potential exposure, your household member(s) may return provided all of these conditions are met:

 If a child or staff member is confirmed to have a case of COVID-19: